Culture Commissioning Equalities, Consultation & Engagement

 • Sexual orientation

-Our team is based within the Economy Directorate.
+Our team is based within the Place Directorate.
 Our Equality Objective sitting within this directorate is:

 Our service users are mainly not for profit arts organisations and individuals working within the arts.
 These organisations and individuals’ in-turn provide activities (an arts service) for Birmingham’s residents.